 Global warming is the most significant environmental issue of our time, yet public response in Western nations has been meager.
 Why have so few taken any action?
 In Living in Denial, sociologist Kari Norgaard searches for answers to this question, drawing on interviews and ethnographic data from her study of "Bygdaby," the fictional name of an actual rural community in western Norway, during the unusually warm winter of 2000-2001.

 We don’t think much about how food gets to our tables, or what had to happen to fill our supermarket’s produce section with perfectly round red tomatoes and its meat counter with slabs of beautifully marbled steak.
-We don’t realize that the meat in one fast-food hamburger may come from many different cattle raised in several different countries.
+We don’t realize that the meat in one fast-food hamburger may come from a thousand different cattle raised in five different countries.
 In fact, most of us have a fairly abstract understanding of what happens on a farm.
 In America’s Food, Harvey Blatt gives us the specifics.